timler/facial-recognition/README.md

 To use the script, follow these steps:

 1. Clone the repository or download the script to your local machine.
-2. Place known face images in the `face_database/known` directory, with each person's images in a separate subfolder named after them.
+2. Rename `.env.example` to `.env`
-3. Run the script from the terminal:
+2. Run the script from the terminal:

 ```bash
 python facial_recognition.py